Our Path to a Cure

 What This Means for SCN2A

-For children like Jack with loss-of-function SCN2A mutations, gene therapy aims to restore the missing gene activity in brain cells.
+For children like Jack with loss-of-function SCN2A variants, gene therapy aims to increase activity of the working gene copy in brain cells.

-• Reducing the severity and frequency of neurological complications, including seizure activity
+Reducing the severity of neurological symptoms, including seizure activity

-• Opening the possibility for children to gain skills that were previously out of reach
+Opening the possibility for children to gain skills that were previously difficult to achieve

 The goal is to intervene early enough to change the course of the condition, rather than only managing symptoms.